There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) understand and define clearly, questions about human evolutionary and behavioural biology and ecology, particularly in relation to the processes by which humans adapt to their natural and sociocultural environments; (2) become familiar with the basic techniques and tools of biological anthropology; (3) refine skills in independent library research, analytical and synthetic thinking and clear, critical scientific writing; (4) become familiar with the use of electronic media for communication; (5) develop skill and confidence in the public exposition of scientific work; and (6) critically assess current scientific publications.
+- Students are able to (1) demonstrate an understanding of, and define clearly, questions about human evolutionary biology and ecology, particularly in relation to the processes by which humans adapt to their natural environments; (2) demonstrate familiarity with the basic techniques and tools of biological anthropology; (3) refine skills in independent library research, analytical and synthetic thinking and clear, critical scientific writing; (4) develop skill and confidence in the public exposition of scientific work; and (5) critically assess current scientific publications.

-- Typically this unit is assessed in the following ways: (1) a final theory examination; (2) laboratory question sets; and (3) a tutorial group presentation.
+- Indicative assessments in this unit are as follows: (1) a final theory examination; (2) laboratory question sets; and (3) a tutorial group presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)